The Power of Small Talk as an International Student in the U.S.

 The chances are that, no matter what position you hold at work, you will be required to discuss professionally with people you don't know well or at all.
 It may be a co-worker, senior manager, client, or new networking contact.

-And that is where small talk comes into play… Again.
+And that is where the art of small talk comes into play… Again.

 Whether you meet in the hallway, office kitchen, or cafeteria, small talk builds rapport, which in turn builds trust.
 Engaging in these talks enables you to make a connection and move toward building a substantial work relationship.